The Great Outdoors (The Ren & Stimpy Show): Plot

 Ren and Stimpy go camping; Stimpy is enthusiastic while Ren is annoyed as usual.
 Ren is hungry, so Stimpy offers dehydrated food pills, which Ren is disgusted by; he eats the meat pill despite Stimpy's objections, causing Mr. Horse to immediately appear inside Ren.

 Stimpy decides to go skinnydipping, revealing that his fur is actually removable; after quelling Ren's concerns about privacy, Ren removes his "fur" (which has almost no change on his appearance) and obliges.
 The duo find the skinnydipping experience fun, only for park ranger Old Man Hunger to interrupt, for he likes skinnydipping; they are disturbed by his presence, finally compelled to leave when he invites his mother, Mrs. Buttloaves, to join.

 Stimpy goes off to pick berries, while Ren decides to stay behind to light a fire.
 Not knowing where to find twigs, he decides to use squirrels instead; despite the abuse, the squirrels stay calm and munch on food.
 He uses gasoline as a shortcut, only to light himself on fire; Old Man Hunger saves his life by stepping on him, extinguishing the fire and pouring water on him while stirring, for he likes skinnystomping.
 Refusing to admit his mistake, a charred Ren punches a confused Stimpy, who completed his task without any problems.

 Ren and Stimpy watch the stars, appreciating their beauty before sleeping.
 Ren is awoken by a strange sensation, only to find a mosquito sucking his blood; he kills it and goes to sleep.
 However, a swarm of mosquitoes decide to feast on him in revenge, only satiated after Ren's blood had been drank almost completely.

 Ren is thirsty and decides to drink water from the lake, only to be stopped by Stimpy, as it is contaminated by pathogens that cause Beaver Fever; Stimpy had prepared a water dispenser, which Ren drinks from, but they do not realize a beaver had sneaked into it.
-Ren gradually turns into a beaver, much to his anger, after which he slaps Stimpy with his tail; Old Man Hunger emerges and follows suit, having contracted it from the contaminated water, for he loves skinnyslapping.
+Ren gradually turns into a beaver as a result of this, much to his anger, after which he slaps Stimpy with his tail; Old Man Hunger emerges and follows suit, having contracted it from the contaminated water, for he loves skinnyslapping.